 It is our policy to provide minority and woman-owned business enterprises (MWBE) an equal opportunity to participate in all aspects our supplier contractual opportunities including, but not limited to: procurement opportunities (raw materials, services, MRO, etc.), construction projects, professional services and leasing activities.
 It is also our policy to prohibit discrimination against any person or business in pursuit of these opportunities on the basis of race, color, sex, religion, national origin, age, disability or veteran's status.

-Suppliers should read our corporate social responsibility and human rights policy for more information about our role as a global citizen, our core values, and how we work vigorously to maintain our integrity and ethical standards, sustainable practices, and protection of human rights throughout our company and our supply chain.
+Suppliers should read our Environmental, Social and Governance and Human Rights Policy for more information about our role as a global citizen, our core values, and how we work vigorously to maintain our integrity and ethical standards, sustainable practices, and protection of human rights throughout our company and our supply chain.
 Our suppliers are called to act in accordance with high standards of integrity and in compliance with all applicable EnerSys policies.